-- Try to maintain your usual daily routine both for yourself and your children.
-Make sure you eat 3 meals a day, go to bed and get up at your usual time, and engage in your usual exercise routine during your day.
+- Try to maintain your usual daily routine both for yourself and your child or teen.
+Eat 3 meals a day, go to bed and get up at your usual time, and engage in your usual exercise routine during your day.
 Routine helps maintain predictability when things feel out of control and will enable you to best help others in your life who may need extra support right now.

-- Add targeted relaxation to your routine, do 1-2 breathing exercises per day (breathe in for a count of 4, then pause for 1 count, then breathe out for a count of 4; repeat for approx. 30 seconds to 1 minute).
+- Add targeted relaxation to your routine with 1-2 breathing exercises per day (breathe in for a count of 4, then pause for 1 count, then breathe out for a count of 4; repeat for approx. 30 seconds to 1 minute).

 - Postpone any major unnecessary life changes in the immediate future.